callmemagnus/nextcloud-frontend-insight/API.md

-# FrontEndInsight API
+# FrontendInsight API

-This document describes the public HTTP API exposed by the FrontEndInsight Nextcloud app.
+This document describes the public HTTP API exposed by the FrontendInsight Nextcloud app.

-Base path: `/apps/frontendinsight`
+Base path: `/apps/frontend_insight`

 All endpoints respond with JSON unless otherwise noted.
 Authentication is handled by Nextcloud; some endpoints are marked as PublicPage and do not require an authenticated session.